TheSwedishMaker/MMM-Calculator/README.md

 # MMM-Calculator
-A simple calculator for the MagicMirror on a touch display
+A simple calculator for the MagicMirror on a touch display.
+The module shows a button to be clicked and takes you to a new view with a calculator.

 Simply clone the repo
 git clone https://github.com/TheSwedishMaker/MMM-Calculator